 Top Non-Tech Skills for Techies

 "Some of the best IT folks are introverts," said CBT Nuggets trainer Chris Ward.
-"It feeds the general cliche view of the 'IT nerd' as anti-social, unable to communicate except in binary/hex, etc. If they are able to learn the relational skills, it will go far in increasing their value."
+"It feeds the general cliche view of the 'IT nerd' as anti-social, unable to communicate except in binary/hex, etc. If they can learn the relational skills, it will go far in increasing their value."

 10. Customer service: You might work behind the scenes 99 percent of the time.
 But what if nobody is available to assist a customer?
-Being able to step up and help can make you huge asset to your company, even if it's the furthest thing from your job description.
-Same goes for other team members (AKA "internal customers") who might not be tech-savvy.
+Being able to step up and help can make you a huge asset to your company, even if it's the furthest thing from your job description.
+The same goes for other team members (AKA "internal customers") who might not be tech-savvy.

 8. Mentoring: It's a good idea to seek out a mentor.
 But what about being a mentor?
 Share your knowledge and skills and take someone under your wing.
 It shows you care about the success of everybody on your team.
 Plus, it's just awesome to help others succeed!